CURRICULUM VITAE

 TEACHING EXPERIENCE:

-Maine Writers and Publishers Association ongoing Creative Nonfiction
+Maine Writers and Publishers Association: Creative Nonfiction, Memoir

-Maine College of Art and Design 2021 Creative Nonfiction
+Maine College of Art and Design: Creative Nonfiction, Research & Inquiry

 University of New Hampshire (MFA) 2019 Creative Nonfiction